Submitted by on

 What Companies Need CMMC Compliance?

-CMMC compliance is mandatory for entities within the defense industrial base (DIB) sector, which encompasses various businesses that engage either directly or indirectly with the U.S. Department of Defense (DoD).
+CMMC compliance is mandatory for all contractors and subcontractors within the defense industrial base (DIB), which encompasses various businesses that engage either directly or indirectly with the U.S. Department of Defense (DoD).
 The fundamental aim of CMMC is to safeguard DoD contractors’ and subcontractors’ Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) against cyber threats.

 Entities that will be mandated to adhere to the CMMC compliance deadline include those engaged in contracts with the DoD, whether as primary contractors or subcontractors at any level.
 This consists of a broad spectrum of enterprises, ranging from major defense contractors to smaller suppliers and service entities.
 The applicability of the CMMC compliance deadline is not limited to defense product manufacturers.
 It also covers entities offering services, such as IT support, logistics, research and development, engineering, consulting, and training, when their operations involve handling or accessing FCI or CUI.